Fahad-7864/Object-Locator--Computer-Vision/README.md

 # Object-Locator-Computer-Vision
 This Python application demonstrates advanced image processing techniques to detect and locate objects based on color within images.
-Utilizing the OpenCV library, the app performs image reading, color detection using HSV range segmentation, and various transformations to enhance the image for better object identification.
+Using the OpenCV library, the app performs image reading, color detection using HSV range segmentation, and various transformations to enhance the image for better object identification.

 ## Features